 How long does the Halo Effect discoloration last?

 The Halo Effect appears only on the cotyledons and will remain there until they fall off.
 Unifoliates and trifoliates of the young soybean plant will emerge normal in color and growth.
-Since SDS and nematode symptoms are rarely seen in seedlings, the Halo Effect provides growers with the confidence that ILeVO is defending the plant.
+Since SDS and nematode symptoms are rarely seen in seedlings, the Halo Effect provides growers with the confidence that ILEVO seed treatmentis defending the plant.